-To add other types of attachments separate them with a | symbol on the regexp definition.
+To add other types of attachments separate them with a | symbol in the regexp definition.

-As is the case for each change in the configuration files (ravmd.conf, global, english, english.equiv), you must restart ravmd:
+As is the case for each change in the configuration files (ravmd.conf, global, english, english, equiv), you must restart ravmd:

-'''

-kill -HUP 'cat /var/opt/rav/run/ravmd.pid'
+kill -HUP 'cat \${DATADIR}/run/ravmd.pid'.

-'''

-FAQ 15: Example of content filtering for mail subject
+FAQ 18: Example of subject filtering

-Question: Can I have an example of content filtering for mail messages containing one defined expression in the Subject field?
+Question: Can I have an example of subject filtering for mail messages containing one specific expression in their Subject field?

 Answer: Yes, you can.
-Here you can find how to create a content filtering rule for mail messages containing the expression "xxx" in the Subject field.
-Please note that this feature is not available in RAV AntiVirus for Mail Servers running on Sendmail if the mail server is not Milter-enabled.
+Here you can find how to create a content filtering rule for mail subjects containing the "xxx" expression.
+Please note that this feature is not available in raysendmail.

-The following options are available for the mail messages matching the content filter: move, copy, delete, ignore, reject, discard.
+The following options are available for the mail messages matching the subject filtering rule: copy, ignore, reject, discard.